wanglab-upenn/FILER2/README.md

 bash get_overlapping_tracks_by_coord.sh --region "chr1:1103243-1103243" --giggleIndexList giggle_index_list.hg19.all.txt --outputDir query_out --genomeBuild hg19 --configFile gadb.ini --filterString ".\"Data Source\" == \"DASHR2\"" --forceOverwrite 1
 ```

-### Setting up configuration file

-Example configuration file is given in the provided `data/filer.example.ini`.
-Please set locations of the programs/tools in the config file to the locations in your system.
-The configuration file is also used to specify FILER data and metadata location and other attributes.

 ## Frequently Asked Questions (FAQ)

 ### **Q1**.
 How can I download individual FILER tracks?